BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 -----------------------------------------------------------------
-# 3D Data Acquisiton and Registration using Multiple Kinects V2
+# 3D Data Acquisiton and Registration using Multiple Kinects #
 -----------------------------------------------------------------
-## Introduction

-This is an open source 3D data acquisition and registration system presented in
+This is an open source implementaion of 3D data acquisition and registration system presented in